Elsie Howey: Activism

 In February 1908, she and her sister, Mary Gertrude Howey, were arrested alongside other WSPU members after hiding in a pantechnicon van that was driven into the House of Commons.
 After her release, she joined Annie Kenney and Mary Blathwayt to campaign at a by-election in Shropshire in May 1908.
 Soon afterwards, she was imprisoned again for three months for protesting outside the home of then-Prime Minister H. H. Asquith.
 She was sentenced to six weeks in jail.
-Her demonstrations became more daring, including hiding overnight in the organ at Colston Hall, Bristol before Augustine Birrell, MP was due to speak, assisted by Vera Holme inside and Minnie Baldock.
+Her demonstrations became more daring, including hiding overnight in the organ at Colston Hall in Bristol before Augustine Birrell, MP was due to speak, assisted by Vera Holme inside and Minnie Baldock.

-She went further on 5 September 1910, when Howey and two other suffragettes, Vera Wentworth and Jessie Kenney, assaulted Prime Minister Asquith and Herbert Gladstone while the men were playing golf, and pursued Asquith to his holiday home, left protest cards, saying 'Release Patricia Woodlock' and other suffragette materials in his private garden.
+She went further on 5 September 1910, when Howey and two other suffragettes, Vera Wentworth and Jessie Kenney, assaulted Prime Minister Asquith and Herbert Gladstone while the men were playing golf, and pursued Asquith to his holiday home, left protest cards, saying "Release Patricia Woodlock" and other suffragette materials in his private garden.
 Howey's violent tactics were criticised by some other members of the WSPU who called for her removal from the union.
 The actions proved too much for Mary Blathwayt's family.
 Her mother, Emily, resigned from the WSPU and her father, Linley, wrote letters of protest to Christabel Pankhurst, Howey and Wentworth.
 Pankhurst was told that Howey and Wentworth could not visit their house again.
 Wentworth sent them a long reply expressing regret at their reaction but noting that "if Mr. Asquith will not receive deputation they will pummel him again".